MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/prepare-environment-adrms.md

 Important guidance if you are already using Active Directory Rights Management Services (AD RMS) and the following scenario applies:

-## You see an option to activate Azure RMS when you configure Azure Information Protection
+## You see an option to activate protection when you configure Azure Information Protection

-The **Azure Information Protection - RMS Settings** blade has an option to activate the Azure Rights Management service (Azure RMS).
+The **Azure Information Protection - Protection activation** blade has an option to activate the Azure Rights Management service (Azure RMS).

 If you are also using Active Directory Rights Management Services (AD RMS), do not select the **Activate** option.
 Activating Azure Rights Management when you also have AD RS isn't a compatible combination.
 This scenario isn't supported and has unreliable results, so it's important that you do not activate Azure Rights Management at this time.